Quantitative Analysis of FMCG Sector

 - It gives us an idea about how the company is stocking up its inventory as well as how many times the company has sold its inventory in a given period.

 - Usually retailers and FMCG companies have a higher inventory turnover ratio.
+Higher the Inventory Turnover Ratio, better it is for the company.

 - On the other hand, ITC being a conglomerate and not only a FMCG company has lowest inventory turnover ratio .